History

 2009

-■ Establishes high-carbon ferromanganese production system of 220,000 t/year
+■Established high-carbon ferromanganese production system with capacity of 220,000 t/year

 -